 - Record keeping

 This in-depth third-party audit is designed to ensure the company is operating in a safe and appropriate manner, throughout all stages of manufacturing and distribution to the end consumer.
 Quality assurance and consistency are of the utmost importance throughout this audit.
 During this process, the U.S. Hemp Authority educates growers and manufacturers in:

 - FDA Regulations for food, beverages, cosmetics, and dietary supplements

 - Definition of commonly misunderstood industry terms such as “full spectrum CBD oil” and “CBD isolate”

 How Will the U.S. Hemp Authority Impact the CBD Industry?

 Companies who have successfully passed the intensive audit are awarded the U.S. Hemp Authority Certified seal.
 Consumers who purchase certified hemp products can trust they are receiving products that have been appropriately sourced from hemp, following GAP and cGMP standards, with appropriate recordkeeping in case of any safety concerns or recalls.
-Buy CBD oil now, or click here to find a retailer near you.
+Shop CBD oil now, or click here to find a retailer near you.